-Hugh Fearnley-Whittingstall’s is a much loved British TV chef and cook book author who writes about gardening, farming, cooking and eating at his home River Cottage.
-His wonderful book The River Cottage Cookbook covers everything from planting a vegetable garden to butchering a pig.
-It earned him the nick name Hugh Fearlessly-Eatsitall in the British press and I consider it a bible.
+Hugh Fearnley-Whittingstall is a much loved British TV chef and cookbook author who writes about gardening, farming, and cooking.
+Whittingstall’s wonderful book The River Cottage Cookbook covers everything from planting a vegetable garden to butchering a pig.
+It earned him the nickname Hugh Fearlessly-Eatsitall in the British press and I consider it a bible.

 This is very healthy bread although I have to admit I ate mine slathered with butter!
 The seeds and spelt flour lend it a nutty richness and bump up the nutritional value.

-A small amount of extra milk for glazing
+- 1 1/4 cups fat-free milk (+ a small amount of extra milk for glazing)

 - Preheat your oven to 400 F

 - In a small bowl mix together all the seeds

 - Sift both the flours into a large mixing bowl and add the salt and baking soda mixing everything together thoroughly